Mussar: A Path of Character Development and Ethical and Spiritual Growth

 People of all backgrounds are welcome.
 No experience is necessary, and you don't have to be Jewish to explore and draw on Jewish wisdom.
 Please feel free to invite any friends who may be interested.

 We offer two Mussar groups, one on Tuesday evenings and one on Wednesday evenings.
 Both currently meet virtually for reasons of healthy and safety.

-The fall/winter groups are full.
-We have a waiting list for the next series, which begins in February.
+We have a waiting list for the next series, which begins in March 2021.
+We meet 7:00-9:00pm, and the dates are below.
 If you might be interested in participating, please contact Rabbi Bridget Wynne to learn more.